nylon22/duper/packages/auto-follow/README.md

 ### Additional Information

-For additional information, including the defaults for options, see the [Elasicsearch Documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/ccr-put-auto-follow-pattern.html)
+For additional information, including the defaults for options, see the [Elasticsearch Documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/ccr-put-auto-follow-pattern.html)